+Emotional intelligence makes leaders and individuals more efficient, productive, and effective in the workplace.
+However, soft skills remain one of the most sought-after skills by CHROs and CEOs.
 Those who think emotional intelligence is a soft skill are in for a hard lesson.
-Emotional intelligence makes leaders and individuals more efficient, productive, and effective in the workplace, yet soft skills remain one of the most sought-after skills by CHROs and CEOs.
-Use the EQ-i 2.0® Emotional Quotient Inventory to assess your leaders and high potentials today to build an organizational foundation that endures, as well as engages and retains key talent for a lifetime.
+The EQ-i 2.0® Emotional Quotient Inventory assesses your leaders and high potentials to build an organizational foundation that endures, engages employees, and retains key talent for a lifetime.

-The EQ-i 2.0 Emotional Quotient Inventory is one of the first scientifically validated and one of the most widely used emotional intelligence instruments in the world.
+The EQ-i 2.0® Emotional Quotient Inventory is one of the first scientifically validated emotional intelligence instruments in the world.
+As a result, it is one of the most widely used.
 Based on more than twenty years of research worldwide, the EQ-i 2.0 examines an individual’s social and emotional strengths and weaknesses.
-Respondents self-report on their life and workplace performance in 15 key areas of emotional skill that have been proven to contribute to proficiency in complex business activities such as conflict resolution and planning.
+Respondents self-report on their life and workplace performance in 15 key areas of emotional skill.
+These key areas have been proven to contribute to proficiency in complex business activities such as conflict resolution and planning.

 Organizations can then choose the report type that best suits their needs.
 Available reports include: